-You should plan your travel so that you arrive in Seoul according to the date you are allowed to check into your room.
 When you have booked your flight, please complete the flight itinerary questionnaire found on the online application system at http://dickinson.studioabroad.com.

-In general, passengers on international flights need to be at the airport at least 3 hours before departure.
-Be sure to leave yourself plenty of time for potential delays due to increased security measures.
-You will need your passport to check in and when you land, so have it available.
+You will need to be at the airport at least 3-4 hours before departure (be sure to leave yourself plenty of time because of delays created by recently increased security measures).
+You will need your passport to check in and when you land in Italy, so have it available.